heinwessels/factorio-better-victory-screen/readme.md

 If the mod is marked compatible, but is combined with another overhaul that's incompatible, then the shown victory screen might still be unchanged, or the custom victory screen will be shown on the first rocket launch by accident.
 However, it should not prevent you from finishing the game normally as well.

 **Note to mod developers:** If you want to add compatibility to your mod you can read how to [here](https://github.com/heinwessels/factorio-better-victory-screen/blob/main/mod-page/compatibility.md).
-It also allows you add your own statistics to the GUI, or remove existing entries.
+Any mod can also add its statistics to the GUI, or remove existing entries.

 # Caveats:
 - Some statistics (like "distance walked") will only be accurate if mod is added at the start of a save file.